What does “The Drift” mean?

 Keep working toward the nearest aid station and let race staff know you are not able to continue.
 If you are past the first aid station you will leave the course via snow machine evacuation.
-If a racer drops out before the first aid station, they will be permitted to leave the course on their own, under their own power.
-In the event of snow machine evacuation, we ask that you make a $50 donation to Tip Top Search and Rescue.
+If a Drifter drops out before the first aid station, they will be permitted to leave the course on their own, under their own power.
+In the event of snow machine evacuation, a $50 donation to Tip Top Search and Rescue is required.
 Leaving the race course without alerting race staff is a violation-racers must be accounted for in some capacity at each aid station.
 Missing racers means a search party is sent out immediately.
 DO NOT LEAVE THE RACE COURSE WITHOUT INFORMING RACE STAFF.

 What if I miss an aid station cut off?

-Cut-off times are strict and exceptions will not be made even in the event of gear failure, fluke etc. If you miss aid station 1 you will return to the start.
-If you miss other aide stations you will leave the course via snow machine evacuation, and will be expected to make a $50 donation to Tip Top Search and Rescue.
+Cut-off times are strict and exceptions will not be made even in the event of gear failure, fluke etc. If you miss the Dollar Lake aid station you will return to the start.
+If you miss other aid stations you will leave the course via snow machine evacuation, and will be expected to make a $50 donation to Tip Top Search and Rescue.